 - Leverage Google AdWords/Analytics.
 Stay updated on monthly searches for keywords and phrases by using Google Analytics to view what keywords visitors used to find your site.
 Competition will change just as fast as your ranking does, so stay on top of your words!

 - Duplicate and be dumped.
 Search engines (especially Google) are smart enough to detect fluff and manipulation; so think of these algorithms as more of an art than a science.

 - By the numbers.
 If you’re more of a numbers person; you can make SEO a science project by using the KEI (keyword effectiveness index) equation.
-This will give specific words a rating based on the number of times a word is searched over the number of webpages displaying the word or phrase.
+This will give specific words a rating based on the number of times a word is searched over the number of webpages displaying the word or phrase, for those in the SEO game is never ending.
 Using this approach will show you what words and phrases can give you the best chance of winning the keyword game.

 Web design has changed exponentially since the advent of web 2.0 in the early 2000’s.
 What used to be static-only websites have now been replaced with dynamic ones that incorporate many design features including widgets, social plugins and much more.
 Here are 12 tips to keep in mind when building or rebuilding your website.

 1. Show value– give people a reason to visit your site and keep them there.

 2. What does your website do?
 Are you informative, are you selling something?
 Include a call of action and let it be seen on the site!